TUTORING

 SUMMER ACADEMY

-The University of Central Arkansas Upward Bound Summer Program is an intensive six week session during which students live on campus.
-During this time students get to experience college life by living in residence halls, eating in the cafeteria, and taking classes.
-These classes are not for high school or college credit, but are meant to prepare students for their high school curriculum.
-Courses provided include science, math, literature, reading, Spanish and writing.
-The residence hall staff, which is comprised of UCA upper-level/graduate students, provides supervision and support for the students.
-The staff also serves as academic tutors.
+live on campus for five weeks followed by a week-long cultural enrichment trip.
+During the first five weeks, students will experience college life first-hand by living in residence halls, eating in the cafeteria, and taking classes in college classrooms and labs.
+These classes are not for high school or college credit but are meant to prepare students for their high school curriculum.
+Courses provided include science, math, literature, reading, writing, and foreign language.
+Electives are also offered which may include PE, art. drama, or robotics.
+The residence hall staff (composed of upper-level undergraduate and/or graduate students) provides supervision and support for the students.
+The staff also serves as academic tutors and mentors.
 Students are also involved in personal development activities and workshops.
-In addition, students participate in cultural events, academic programs, career skill building and exploration, and social activities.
+In addition, students participate in cultural events, academic programs, career skill-building and exploration, and social activities.
 The summer component is designed to simulate a college experience for UB participants.
-The College 101 class is pictured on the right.
-In this class rising seniors learn about college life, self assessment and awareness, learning strategies and styles, and setting college and career goals.
+In their College 101 class, rising seniors learn about college life, self-assessment and awareness, learning strategies and styles, and setting college and career goals.

 WORK STUDY